Privacy

 We may identify you electronically using technology such as cookies.

-We need to Process this information to comply with our legal and regulatory obligations under a payment processor, anti-money laundering, anti-fraud and anti-terrorism laws.
+We need to process this information to comply with our legal and regulatory obligations under a payment processor, anti-money laundering, anti-fraud and anti-terrorism laws.

-We also Process this information in the public interest, and it is in our legitimate business interests to protect our business from any illegal or abusive use of our Site.
+We also process this information in the public interest, and it is in our legitimate business interests to protect our business from any illegal or abusive use of our Site.

 To provide you with advertising, which is relevant to you, and to understand your advertising preferences.
 It is in our legitimate business interests to understand how you use our Site and how we should develop our marketing strategy.